Guide to Switching Health Funds

 Who has to pay an excess?

 Excess is only payable by the adults on the policy when they are admitted to hospital.
-Children/dependants under the age of 25 are not required to pay if they are admitted to hospital.
+Dependants under the age of 27 with a Young Adult Membership (YAM) or student dependents under 31 are not required to pay the excess if they are admitted to hospital.

 How can an excess reduce my premium?